stajichlab/FGMP/README.md

 completeness of the genome analyzed.

 FGMP use NHMMER to screen the genome with ultraconserved DNA markers.
-It is also possible to search protein markers directly in the unassembled reads using BLASTx.
+It is also possible to search protein markers directly in the unassembled reads.
+Reads are randomly sampled using reservoir sampling algorithm and screen using BLASTx.

 FGMP source code and documentation are available under the GNU GENERAL PUBLIC LICENSE.